 YNTEP is a partnership program where the after degree and many courses are provided by the University of Regina and the courses are delivered on-site at the Yukon College.
-Students must meet the admission requirements of, and apply to, both institutions.

-Applicants are considered accepted into YNTEP only after both Yukon College and the University of Regina have confirmed acceptance
+Applicants are considered accepted into YNTEP only after both Yukon College and the University of Regina have confirmed acceptance.
+Once approved by Yukon College, the YNTEP staff will forward documentation required for University of Regina Admission.